Looking to raise money for a good cause?

 Launching a nonprofit fundraising campaign on Fundly is incredibly easy, offering an intuitive interface.
 In addition, Fundly offers some basic features, including social sharing tools, a supporter feed, mobile app, and custom-branded pages with photos, videos, and an easy-to-use page builder.

-Unfortunately, Fundly's platform fees can put a serious dent in your fundraising efforts.
-To start, Fundly charges a 4.9% platform fee per transaction.
+When it comes to pricing, Fundly charges a 4.9% platform fee per transaction.
 Plus, Fundly strictly uses Stripe for payment processing, which charges an additional 2.9% + 30 cent transaction fee.
-In total, you can expect to give up between 8–10% of your funds raised using Fundly.
+In total, you can expect to spend between 8–10% of your donations to start fundraising on Fundly.

 Givebutter is the best free fundraising platform for nonprofits